What Is Periodontal Surgery – Am I a Candidate for It?

 Believe it or not…

-Some signs go unnoticed for years, so it’s especially important to maintain regular dental visits so a dentist can spot signs of periodontitis or risk factors early on.
+Some signs go unnoticed for years, so it’s especially important to maintain regular dental visits so a dentist in San Francisco, CA can spot signs of periodontitis or risk factors early on.

 Periodontal surgery options include: